 Internal Linking Strategy Example

-On-Page SEO Best Practices Used in This Blog:
+On-Page SEO Best Practices Used in This Blog

-- URL slug: short, clean, keyword-based
+- Short, clean, keyword-based URL slug

 - External authority links (Adobe, PageSpeed, etc.)